Manteca junior Calderon steps into starring role

 The Tower

-TT: What got you into softball.
+The Tower: What or who got you into softball?

-TT: How have you’ve improved since your sophomore year.
+TT: How have you’ve improved since your sophomore year?

 NC: My sophomore year was definitely better than my freshman year; this is when I started to get more comfortable and really started to produce and make an impact on my team.

-TT: How have you impacted your team so far.
+TT: How have you impacted your team so far?

-NC: I would say I’ve been having a good year at the plate and started off the season hot and even got my first high school homerun against Atwater, which was pretty cool.
+NC: I would say I’ve been having a good year at the plate and started off the season hot and even got my first high school home run against Atwater, which was pretty cool.
 Even on defense with our first baseman down, I stepped up and have been holding it down there too.

-TT: What's your motivation to keep pushing forward.
+TT: What's your motivation to keep pushing forward?

-NC: My motivation this season is my sister Ava mostly and my mom because they’re so far and this is the first time my mom has had to miss so much due to my family situation right now, I just want to make her proud because I know she really wants to be there.
+NC: My motivation this season is my sister Ava mostly and my mom because they’re so far and this is the first time my mom has had to miss so much due to my family situation right now.
+I just want to make her proud because I know she really wants to be there.

-TT: What are you looking forward to your senior year.
+TT: What are you looking forward to your senior year?

-NC: My senior year I’m looking forward to really ending my career with a bang, taking control of the team and making it my best.
+NC: My senior year.
+I’m looking forward to really ending my career with a bang; taking control of the team and making it my best.

-TT: How has the team been so far.
+TT: How has the team been so far?

-NC: This year the team has been the best group of girls it's such a happy environment, no drama, we all have one goal and are trying to make it last as long as we can.
+NC: This year, the team has been the best group of girls.
+It's such a happy environment.
+No drama.
+We all have one goal and are trying to make it last as long as we can.

 Next